IBM/power-up/docs/Appendix-A.rst

 nginx web server is installed and software is moved to the /srv directory and made available via the web server.
 The install phase creates linkages on the client nodes to repositories on the POWER-Up node and then installs and configures the software.

 After software is installed in /srv/ or directory associated with the software dependent package.
 The software can be archived by using this command::

-   pup software <software>.py --bundle_to "/path/to/directory/"
+   pup software <software>.py --bundle-to "/path/to/directory/"

 This will take some time depending on size of directory and will produce a tarfile so it can be stored in a device or transferred to other operating system::

    INFO - /tmp/srv/tmp8cut_euk
    INFO - not compressing
    INFO - archiving /srv/ to /tmp/srv/tmp8cut_euk